apollo-lhc/cm_mcu/README.md

 export FREERTOS_ROOT=/base/of/install/FreeRTOS/Source
 export FREERTOS_PLUS_ROOT=/base/of/install/FreeRTOS-Plus/Source
 ```
 The second link is needed for some CLI handling tools.
+We use FreeRTOS 10.2 release.

 ## programmer/debugger
 We have settled on the [Segger J-LINK EDU programmer](https://www.segger.com) ($60 USD, plus another $60 if you want to get the custom Xilinx JTAG header adapter).